certik/fortran90.org/src/rosetta.rst

       other operations like flattening.
     * The first index is the fastest in Fortran, while in NumPy, the last index is the fastest
-    * By default NumPy prints the 2d array nicely, while Fortran flattens it (column wise) first (you need to write a subroutine to print a 2D array nicely)
+    * By default NumPy prints the 2d array nicely, while in Fortran one has to specify a format to print it (also Fortran prints column wise, so one has to transpose the array for row wise printing)

 Everything else is the same, in particular:

     * There is one-to-one correspondence between NumPy and Fortran array operations and things can be expressed the same easily/naturally in both languages
     * For 2D arrays, the first index is a row index, the second is the column index (just like in mathematics)
     * NumPy and Fortran arrays are equivalent if they have the same shape and